royeradames/royeradames-angular-tutorial/src/assets/angular/forms/inputs.md

 ## Reset form

 Available but not common

-## Picker
+## Pickers

 - <input type="date">`<input type="date">`
     - Value is a string representing a date in YYYY-MM-DD format, or empty